Assault on T. J. Joseph: Media

 The Hindu in its editorial said "Freedom of expression has increasingly come under attack from religious fanatics in democratic and secular India and it is the duty of society and the political system to intervene more effectively to defend those who are targeted even if they express unpopular views".
 The Hindu also noted in its editorial that "The act of a gang that cut off the hand of a college teacher, by wielding an axe on a thoroughfare in Kerala in broad daylight, had Talibanism writ all over it.
 This act of barbarism, however, points to the rise of bloodthirst driven by religious fundamentalism that certain fringe elements may be seeking to impose on the State.
 That it was a planned operation carried out with brutal intent adds to the shock.".

 Littérateur M.N.
 Karasseri, himself a retired professor and someone who keeps tabs on Muslim politics, noted in an Outlook article, "The Muslim youth today are looking for idealism and adventure.
 They are being misguided by the proponents of Maududism that espouses a do-or-die battle for ensuring hukumathe ilahi (the rule of Allah).
 The SDPI (Socialist Democratic Party of India), Jamaat (Jamaat e Islami Hind) and several other outfits subscribe to this philosophy.
 If the rest of society does not realise the inherent danger, more Taliban-model reprisals will follow".

-Progressive Muslim writer Hameed Chennamangaloor says in an The Economic Times article, "the circumstances are ideal for fanatics to convince their community members here that the problems their community faces in Iraq or Afghanistan are their own problems.
+Progressive Muslim writer Hameed Chennamangaloor says in an article in The Economic Times, "the circumstances are ideal for fanatics to convince their community members here that the problems their community faces in Iraq or Afghanistan are their own problems.
 The fact is that the problems of even the Muslims in Kerala are quite different from their community members in northern states.
 Some of these groups have more funds than even mainline political parties like the Congress or the CPM, and can hire any number of hands".

 Speaking of the extremists, at a press conference in Delhi, Kerala Chief Minister V.S.
 Achuthanandan controversially said: "They want to turn Kerala into a Muslim-majority state in 20 years.
 They are using money and other inducements to convert people to Islam.
 They even marry women from outside their community in order to increase the Muslim population."

 Syed Hyderali Shihab Thangal, president, Muslim League said that the extremists have done considerable damage to the community and that they have to be isolated.